crbentle/Cards/README.md

 # Cards
-This project simulated multiple hands of card games.
+This project simulates multiple hands of card games.
 Currently Let It Ride is the only implemented game.